maxdeliso/teflon/Readme.md

 1. port it to Scala, because Scala doesn't suck (i.e. has a much more intuitive concurrency model and type system)
 +  add support for some kind of encryption.
 I was thinking to do some kind of challenge based key agreement (SRP?) and then use a symmetric cipher (AES?)
 +  maintain a list of peers, and make the client smart enough to intelligently propagate (address, name) tuples
++  find a way around NAT, probably using some ugly mix of uPNP and hole punching
 +  add a public key to the (address, name) tuple and bootstrap with a pgp keyserver, leveraging existing PKI and creating (another) secure p2p chat network, as well an indexed DHT
 +  manage and configure persistent user preferences
-+  some other things I can't think of right now